Hakuraku District

 "It was okay," she replied, cheerfully.

-Michaels wrote in the margin of his report form, "See what I mean?"
-He asked, "Hand in your stats?"
+Michaels wrote in the margin of his report form so Thackeray could see: Par for the course.
+He asked, “Hand in your stats?”

 "Yes."